nesi/support-docs/docs/Scientific_Computing/Running_Jobs_on_Māui_and_Mahuika/Hyperthreading.md

 <tbody>
 <tr>
 <th class="wysiwyg-text-align-center" style="width: 221px;">
 Job configuration

 </th>
 <th class="wysiwyg-text-align-center" style="width: 237px;">
 Mahuika

 </th>
 <th class="wysiwyg-text-align-center" style="width: 232px;">
 Māui

 </th>
 </tr>
 <tr>
 <td style="width: 221px;">
 -   Only one task
 -   `--cpus-per-task` is not used

 </td>
 <td class="wysiwyg-text-align-center" style="width: 237px;">
 The job gets, and is charged for, two logical
 CPUs. `--hint=nomultithread` is irrelevant.

 </td>
 <td class="wysiwyg-text-align-center" style="width: 232px;">
 The job gets one logical CPU, but is charged for 80.
 `--hint=nomultithread` is irrelevant.

-<span class="wysiwyg-color-red">**This configuration is extremely
-uneconomical on Māui.
-Consider using Mahuika or the Māui ancillary nodes instead.**</span>
+**This configuration is extremely uneconomical on Māui.
+Consider using Mahuika or the Māui ancillary nodes instead.**

 </td>
 </tr>
 <tr>
 <td style="width: 221px;">
 -   Only one task
 -   `--cpus-per-task=`*N*
 -   `--hint=nomultithread` is not used

 </td>
 <td class="wysiwyg-text-align-center" style="width: 237px;">
 The job gets, and is charged for, *N* logical CPUs, rounded up to the nearest even number.